Skip to main content

 $ ssh-keygen -t ecdsa -b 521 -m PEM -f jwtECDSASHA512.key

-And from this private key, generate your public key:
+And from this private key, generate your public key.

 $ openssl ec -in jwtECDSASHA512.key -pubout -outform PEM -out jwtECDSASHA512.key.pub

-To receive both keys, log in to the QI Tech platform sandbox environment.
-Click on "My Profile" located in the left sidebar menu, then go to the Integration tab.
-After that, insert your public key in the first field and click the "SAVE KEY" button.
-Once this is done, the public and integration keys of QI Tech will be available in the lower fields.
+To receive both keys, log in to the QI Tech platform in the sandbox environment.
+Click on "My profile", located in the bottom left corner of the menu, then go to the Integration tab located at the top of the page.
+Insert your public key in the first field (Client public key) and click the "SAVE KEY" button.
+Once this is done, QI Tech's public and integration keys will be available in the 'Integration Key' and 'QI Tech Public Key' fields.

 Attention!